-The guide should share the definition and adverse effects of online harassment to people~\cite{Blackwell2017}.
-It can mitigate the stigma of online harassment~\cite{Mesch2006,Andalibi2016,Foster2018}, victim-blaming~\cite{Scott2019,Hand2021}, and learning offensive behavior~\cite{Bliuc2018,Yokotani2021}.
+The guide should share the definition and adverse effects of online harassment with people~\cite{Blackwell2017}.
+This could mitigate the stigma of online harassment~\cite{Mesch2006,Andalibi2016,Foster2018}, victim-blaming~\cite{Scott2019,Hand2021}, and propagating offensive behavior~\cite{Bliuc2018,Yokotani2021}.
 Educating people accordingly can ameliorate the adverse effects of sensational coverage~\cite{Kang2022}.

-Assurance against online harassment can encourage victims to speak out against harassment.
-Financial support and lawyer referral services are assured, which can discourage toxic behavior because of increased litigation risk.
+Insurances against online harassment can encourage victims to speak out against it.
+The insurances provide financial support and lawyer referral services.
+This may discourage toxic behavior because of increased litigation risks.

 For sensitive messages, for example, suicidal feelings, platforms can place a report button on their portal.
-The platform should introduce inquiry counters for senders for services such as mental health counseling.
-This measure can be the simplest first aid for the senders.
-We can expect that this measure decreases victims' stress because they serve the senders' purpose.
+The platform should introduce inquiry counters to senders of these messages, such as mental health counseling.
+This measure could be the simplest initial support for the senders of such messages.
+This measure could be expected to decrease the victims' stress because it serves the sender's interests.
 Such mental support for senders (offenders) can decrease offensive behavior because they tend to have a psychiatric disorder~\cite{Meloy2016}.

-Online counseling is effective for victims' mental health in mitigating the damage of online harassment~\cite{Kraus2010}.
-This measure would be expensive but could be provided at an acceptable cost if limited to high-risk celebrities and influencers.
+Online counseling is effective for victims' mental health in mitigating the injury of online harassment~\cite{Kraus2010}.

 These measures have been partially implemented by a Japanese weblog platform, Ameba~\footnote{\url{https://ameblo.jp/staff/entry-12732411709.html}}.
-For example, they defined online harassment and penalties from the platform against such harassment, prepared a guide for actions against online harassment, provided/introduced inquiry counters, and facilitated re-consideration in private messages in addition to public comment forms.
+For example, they defined online harassment and the penalties levied by the platform against such harassment.
+This also prepared a guide for actions against online harassment, provided/introduced inquiry counters, and facilitated re-consideration in private messages in addition to public comment forms.
 Other options are also considered.